Archive of papers published before 2020

 This speech considers some of the massive changes being brought about by developments in the internet, describes some of the challenges facing small businesses and makes suggestions for advisers.

-Seven Ages of Entrepreneurship
+Seven ages of entrepreneurship

 Challenges for Business in 2002